cesarkero/CatastroDownloader/README.md

 rpush = TRUE #if you want a notification when finished (RPushbullet must be configured before) overwrite = TRUE #overwrite .gpkg if exists ncores = 16 #specify number of cores dedicated
+Hfloor = 3 #set desired height for each floor above the ground

 # Set list of provinces to download
 provinceslist <- c("Zamora", "Vigo")